Elise has the capacity to annoy.

 I’ve never gagged in there.

 Images scorch themselves into my retinas.
-Linemen ought never to bend over on their way to the shower.)
+Linemen ought never to bend over on their way to the shower, for instance.
 For a room of 53 sweaty men, it’s not stinky.
 Not even as stinky as the corner of the house where your soccer bags hang.

 5. Can twins have twins?